rahulkhatri137/ErfanGSIs/README.md

 ## Note
 * If you are going to edit the fork, please respect the License and NOTICE!
-* I won't push anything to this repo anymore, this repository is archived.

 ## Tips
 * Use our [Bo³+t](https://github.com/TrebleExperience/Bot3) fork if you want a telegram bot which is supported and adapted to our ErfanGSI fork.